 Microsoft Azure SQL Database (Azure SQL Database) is a relational database-as-a-service, which falls into the industry category Platform as a Service (PaaS).
 Azure SQL Database is built on standardized hardware and software that is owned, hosted, and maintained by Microsoft.
 With SQL Database, you can develop directly on the service using built-in features and functionality.

 This exercise will demonstrate how to use the Azure portal to create and manage a SQL Azure Database.
-At the end of this section you will have: - A new Azure SQL Database and SQL Instance. - Firewall settings to enable management through Management Studio. - A new table which will be used in subequent labs.
+At the end of this section you will have:

+A new Azure SQL Database and SQL Instance.

+Firewall settings to enable management through Management Studio.

+A new table which will be used in subsequent labs.

 4.1 Create a Microsoft Azure SQL Database